Oregon State bounces Oklahoma State, Cunningham from NCAAs

 Oregon State went ahead 26-15 after an early 22-6 run.

 A 3-pointer by Lucas rolled out, then in to give the Beavers a 32-19 edge.
-Minutes later, Lucas drove took contact, drew a foul and scored in close, energizing the Oregon State fans.
+Minutes later, Lucas drove and took contact, drew a foul and scored in close, energizing the Oregon State fans.
 His free throw pushed Oregon State’s lead to 38-22.
-The Beavers led 44-30 at halftime.
+The Beavers led 44-30 at halftime after leading by as many as 18 points.

 Oklahoma State began pressuring late in the first half with some success, and it continued in the second half.
 Cunningham made two 3-pointers in the opening minutes — the second of which cut Oregon State’s lead to 50-42.